Eruanne2/doggo-types/README.md

 ## Design Decisions

 Originally, I divided the application into 4 main components at the top level: the `Header`, the `SearchBar`, the `BreedIndex`, and the `ImageIndex`.
-However, I eventually chose to combine the `SearchBar` into the `Header` and make the `ImageIndex` a child of the `BreedIndex`.
+However, the `ImageIndex` needs to know which breed is currently selected, and so it quickly made sense to place it as a child component of the `BreedIndex`.

+Once the app was fully functional, I looked back over it and realized that the `Header` component offered very little logic and was simply a barrier to the props that had to be threaded from the `App`, through `Header`, and down to `SearchBar`.
+So I moved the searchbar and its logic directly into the `Header` and removed the `SearchBar` component entirely.
+This made for a cleaner, simpler structure without any unnecessary prop-threading.

 ## Future Improvements